TheresaLui/SelfHelpContent_v2/articles/microsoft.network.privatelink-deflection/privatelink-resolve-private-ip-dns.md

   ownershipid="CloudNet_PrivateLink" />
 # Issues and questions with DNS and connectivity.

+Varying issues can occur with your DNS configuration.
+Symptoms of these issues include:
+- Problems resolving your private IP
+- Inability to gain access to your Azure resources
+- Losing public access, in certain scenarios

-Varying issues can occur with your DNS configuration that would prevent you from being able to resolve your private IP, gain access to your Azure resources, or even lose public access in certain scenarios.
-Common issues can be validated through testing your Private Link configuration and your DNS configuration.
-Be sure to leverage Private DNS Zones where suggested, validate your on premise connectivity before connecting to your azure resource, as well as ensuring that a DNS forwarder is configured for custom DNS solutions.
+You can validate known issues by testing your Private Link configuration and your DNS configuration.
+Be sure to leverage Private DNS Zones where suggested, validate your on premise connectivity before connecting to your Azure resource, and ensure that a DNS forwarder is configured for custom DNS solutions.

 ## **Recommended Steps**